mrgoonie/a2a-langgraph-boilerplate/README.md

 * A supervisor agent will receive input (prompt) from a user via API call, then create a detailed plan with its current capabilities (AI agents underneat and their tools)
 * Then request the AI agents to perform tasks via A2A protocol
 * Wait for all AI agents finish given tasks
+* Grab all the results, analyze and decide to assign more tasks to AI agents, or finish the plan
-* Grab all the results, analyze and respond to user based on the original input prompt.
+* Synthesize the results and respond to user based on the original input prompt.

 ### Diagram of example flow